SiftLogic/sift_bulk_api_nodejs/README.md

 </pre>
 The CLI is described in more detail with <code>./main.js</code>

 It is recommended to require the operations file and use the functions in there to customize your process.
 The functions are described in file.
-If you want to cut down on code, this file only requires jsftp, restler and the \<mode\>Operations.js.

 Licensing
 =========